 ‘Rubra’ is reportedly much less aggressive (shorter plant that spreads slower and does not produce seed).
 It may only be propagated by division.

-Some authorities currently list this grass as being present in five or more varieties, including var. major (the highly invasive variety found in the wild in east/southeast Asia and the southeastern U.S.) and var. rubra (non-invasive ornamental red leaved cultivars still sold by nurseries in some states under the common name of Japanese bloodgrass).
+Some authorities currently list this grass as being present in five or more varieties, including var. major (the highly invasive variety described herein which is found in the wild in east/southeast Asia and the southeastern U.S.) and var. rubra (non-invasive ornamental red leaved cultivars still sold by nurseries in some states under the common name of Japanese bloodgrass).

 Genus name honors Ferrante Imperato (1550-1625) an apothecary (pharmacist) of Naples.